whatsupmailbox/whatsupmailbox.github.io/_posts/2016-02-12-Popsugar-Must-Have-Subscription-Box-February-2016-Review-Coupon.md

 <DD>Value $5</DD>
 </DL>

 <p>I go through socks quite often, especially white socks so these were perfect for me.
-I like how it's low almost no-show socks which is great for working out.</p>
+I like how it's low almost a no-show type of sock which is great for working out.</p>

 <p>Here's a pic of the sock on me:</p>